Biking Around Uzés

 Traveling abroad solo means you can stop whenever, wherever you like.
-Sightseeing while riding on a bicycle makes it even easier.
+Sightseeing while riding a bicycle makes it even easier.

 Like life, some things appear to be better when we look “back” than “through”.